Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/006_EXP_HERESY_DETECTION/006_EXP_HERESY_DETECTION.md

 • Side lobes spreading to other frequencies
 • "Leakage" = energy appearing at wrong frequencies

-This is NOT an approximation — it is mathematical fact.
+This is NOT an approximation, it is mathematical fact.

 Reference: Oppenheim & Schafer (2009).
 Discrete-Time Signal Processing.
 ```